leonard-henriquez/db_serializer/README.md

 ## Code of Conduct

-Everyone interacting in the geo_serializer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/leonard-henriquez/geo_serializer/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the pg_serializer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/leonard-henriquez/pg_serializer/blob/master/CODE_OF_CONDUCT.md).